-The ACC believes the CMS and ONC should be commended on their efforts to develop the EHR Incentive Program and the standards, implementation specifications and certification criteria for EHRs.
-These are not easy feats, and while the proposals addressed here are far from perfect, the College recognizes the amount of thought and work that went into their development.
-However, the College has substantive concerns about the practicability, adaptability, deliverability, and ability of physicians to comply with the proposed Stage 3 requirements and 2015 edition of the standards, implementation specifications and certification criteria as described above.
-The College appreciates the opportunity to furnish input on this important issue and looks forward to the prompt issuance of the final rules.
-We would welcome the opportunity to discuss this and other relevant issues with CMS and ONC.
-Please direct any guestions or concerns to Julie Brown at (202) 375-6351 or jbrown2@acc.org.
+The ACC believes that CMS should be commended on the efforts to develop the EHR Incentive Program.
+This is not an easy feat and while the final rule addressed here is far from perfect, the College recognizes the amount of thought and work that went into its development.
+However, the College has substantive concerns about the practicability, adaptability, deliverability, and ability of physicians to comply with the finalized Stage 3 requirements as described above.
+The College appreciates the opportunity to furnish input on this important issue and looks forward to the prompt issuance of additional guidance and modifications.
+We would welcome the opportunity to discuss this and other relevant issues with CMS.
+Please direct any questions or concerns to Julie Brown at (202) 375-6351 or jbrown@acc.org.